falcon-lnhg/mwebfp/README.md

 ## License

-**mwebfp** and all its realted code is released under the GPL v3 open-source license.
-THe full license is attached in the LICENSE.md file.
+**mwebfp** and all its related code is released under the **GPL v3 open-source license**.
+The full license is attached in the LICENSE.md file.

 ## Requirements